salirafi/Jakarta-Heat-Risk-App/README.md

 ```
 fetch_weather_data.bat
 ```
-to run the script through .bat file.
+or simply double-click it to run the script through .bat file.
 Note that this might run for a while.
+If the database is not up-to-date (the database time coverage does not cover the current Jakarta time), then the app pops out a blocker notification prompting the user to update the database.

 Finally, run
 ```